javicoin/cucumber-playwright-synpress/README.md

-Run native automation for web using cucumber-playwright-synpress in Javascript.
+Run native automation for dApps using cucumber-playwright-synpress in Javascript.

 ## Running tests & Reports